 WFME assures the standard of accreditation of medical schools, by evaluating accreditation agencies.
 It provides a system to review and recognise existing accreditation systems on the basis of a transparent process and with public announcement of the results of the assessments.

 WFME offers the Recognition Programme to support quality improvement and the maintenance of quality of medical education, world-wide.
-WFME worked jointly with the World Health Organization to develop guidelines for accreditation of medical education, and a programme to promote accreditation of medical education.
+In 2004 and 2005, WFME worked jointly with the World Health Organization to develop guidelines for accreditation of medical education, and a programme to promote accreditation of medical education.

 When the Educational Commission for Foreign Medical Graduates (ECFMG) announced in 2010 that, effective in 2023, physicians applying for ECFMG Certification will be required to graduate from a medical school that has been appropriately accredited, it explained that accreditation should use criteria comparable to those used in the USA, or other globally accepted criteria such as the WFME Global Standards for Quality Improvement in Basic Medical Education (BME).
 More information on the ECFMG policy is provided in FAQs 26 and 27.

 4. What is the World Directory of Medical Schools, and is it related to the Recognition Programme?

 The World Directory of Medical Schools (WDMS) is a list of medical schools.
 To be included in the directory, schools must be recognised by the government of the country in which each is situated.

 It is the objective of WDMS to list all the medical schools in the world, with accurate, up-to-date, and comprehensive information on each school.
 The World Directory defines “medical school” as an educational institution that provides a complete or full programme of instruction leading to a basic medical qualification.
 Listing does not mean or imply that the school is accredited.
 WDMS is working jointly with interested accrediting agencies on a project to include information in the directory on which medical schools are accredited by WFME recognised agencies.